Winona

 Native American Roots

 Winona is a name with deep Native American roots.
-The name is derived from the Dakota Sioux language, whiich is spoken by the Sioux Indian tribes in the United States and Canada.
+The name is derived from the Dakota Sioux language, whiich is spoken by the Sioux Indian tribes in the United States & Canada.
 The name Winona means “firstborn daughter” in Dakota or Lakota.

 Dakota Sioux Influence